nedap/sidekiq_queue_status/README.md

 # Sidekiq Queue Status

-Middleware to add `/queue-status` endpoint.
+Rails Middleware to add `/queue-status` endpoint.
 Useful for pinging services such as Icinga or Nagios.

 Lists latency for each sidekiq queue.
 The latency is the number of seconds the oldest job (next in line) is waiting to be performed.